harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 #### Is remote caching supported in Build and Push steps?

 Harness supports multiple Docker layer caching methods depending on what infrastructure is used.
-See our [Docker Layer Caching](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching) documentation to learn more.
+Go to [Docker layer caching](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching) to learn more.

 #### Do Background steps have limitations?